staticvariablejames/cookie-connoisseur/doc/CCSave.md

-with the option to display crates on the Stats menu, one Temple, the Pantheon minigame unlocked, and Rigidel slotted in the diamond slot.
+with the option to display crates on the Stats menu, one Temple, the Pantheon minigame unlocked,
+Rigidel slotted in the diamond slot, and 20 hours left of a 24-hour sugar blessing buff.

 ```javascript
 ...